Generating and Adapting to Diverse Ad-Hoc Cooperation Agents in Hanabi: Pre-Training: MAP-Elites

 \textit{fitness} returns the average score of the agent after playing 100 matches in self-play mode.
 While these matches are played, a number of statistics can be recorded, such as the number of hints given, the number of turns where a hint token was available, the total number of cards played and how many pieces of information was known about each played card.

-\textit{niches} calculates the Communicativeness and IPP values based on these stored statistics, and converts these behavior metrics (which take values between 0 and 1) into two integer indexes, according to how many niches each metric's range is divided into.
-In our case, we divided each metric in 20 equally-sized parts, so a Communicativeness value between 0 and 0.05 corresponds to the first niche on the Communicativeness dimension, a value between 0.05 and 0.1 to the second and so on, until the last niche corresponding to values between 0.95 and 1.
+\textit{niches} calculates the Communicativeness and IPP values of a candidate based on these stored statistics, and converts these behavior features (which take values between 0 and 1) into two integer indexes, according to the discretization of the behavior dimensions.
+In our case, a value between 0 and 0.2 corresponds to the first niche on a dimension, a value between 0.2 and 0.4 to the second niche etc, until the last niche corresponding to values between 0.8 and 1.

 After that, the program checks whether an elite has already been assigned to the corresponding entry $A_{i,j}$.
 If that entry is empty, the chromosome of the current agent is stored in that cell.
-Otherwise, we re-calculate the fitness of the elite in $A_{i,j}$ by instantiating its corresponding agent and computing its average score over 100 games, with the same random seed as used to play the games involved.
+Otherwise, we re-calculate the fitness of the elite in $A_{i,j}$, using the same seed as used for the candidate, and keep the agent with the best agent in the niche.

-We do this rather than simply storing the elite's fitness value because an agent's fitness is obtained through a stochastic process, so it would be possible to overestimate an elite's fitness if it simply had an unusually lucky set of games, making it too hard for future generations to replace.
+We recalculate the elite's fitness rather relying on a stored value due to the stochastic nature of the fitness evaluation, to avoid a single overestimation of fitness to result in an elite that is exceedingly hard to replace.